Amazon managed policies for readiness check in Amazon Application Recovery Controller (ARC) - Amazon Application Recovery Controller (ARC)

 Amazon managed policy: AmazonRoute53RecoveryReadinessFullAccess

 You can attach AmazonRoute53RecoveryReadinessFullAccess to your IAM entities.
-This policy grants full access to actions for working with recovery readiness (readiness check) in Route 53 ARC.
+This policy grants full access to actions for working with recovery readiness (readiness check) in ARC.
 Attach it to IAM users and other principals who need full access to recovery readiness actions.

 To view the permissions for this policy, see AmazonRoute53RecoveryReadinessFullAccess in the Amazon Managed Policy Reference.